 I do appreciate that the author takes time to add on the final page about new information about Bessie’s life that paints a different picture and that “this type of contradicting info often follows people who are larger than life…” and encouraging readers to look her up themselves, yet he still cements Bessie Stringfield as an amazing woman who was accomplished as she was a first.
 I loved the addition of adding in that she used the Negro Motorist Green Book to stay safe when riding across America as it can open up dialogue about how Black folks navigated the United States in an era not too long ago for the little ones at home.

 “Fast Enough, which introduces a black female motorcyclist—and the concept of forming your own ideas of what you can or can’t do…” -Lion Forge Editor-in-Chief Andrea Colvin

 Overall, this is book for the five-nine age group and that may very well be a welcomed addition for those who want more stories of amazing Black women in their libraries at home or school.
 It’s an exciting little book about a little Black girl who pushes herself to believe in herself and to go fast!
-Fast Enough: Bessie Stringfield’s First Ride hits stores later this month just in time for Black History Month, and author, cartoonist, historian, and educator Joel Christian Gill has more to share this year for #28daysarenotenough.
+Fast Enough: Bessie Stringfield’s First Ride hits stores February 5th, in time for Black History Month, and author, cartoonist, historian, and educator Joel Christian Gill has more to share this year for #28daysarenotenough.